hms-dbmi/pic-sure-all-in-one-db-auth/README.md

 Click the Configuration tab, then click the button to the right of the Initial Configuration Pipeline job.
 It resembles a clock with a green triangle on it.
 7. Provide the following information:

     - EMAIL: This is the Google account that will be the initial admin user.

+    - GMAIL_USER: This is the Google email account for sending outbound emails.

+    - GMAIL_PASSWORD: This is the password to the GMAIL_USER account.

     - PROJECT_SPECIFIC_OVERRIDE_REPOSITORY: This is the repo that contains the project specific overrides for your project.
 For an, see https://github.com/hms-dbmi/baseline-db-auth-pic-sure.